Fredism/mssql-migrations/README.md

 **create.sql**: runs conditional CREATE statements for schemas, tables, functions, indexes, views, and stored procedures

-**alter.sql**: runs conditional ALTER statements for columns (DROP, ADD, ALTER) + constraints, always runs ALTER on functions, views, and stored procedures
+**alter.sql**: runs conditional ALTER statements for columns (DROP, ADD, ALTER) + constraints, runs ALTER on functions, views, and stored procedures where the source is ahead of the target

 **seed.sql**: runs conditional INSERT statements for tables in the schemas specified by Appsettings.Data.Schemas